BioinfoNet/OpenScienceKE/README.md

 **10:00 - 10:15 AM**

 * Introductions - Joey, Steph, Matt'
-* What does mozilla do - why are we hear, what can we do, how we can help, how you can get involved
+* What does mozilla do - why are we here, what can we do, how we can help, how you can get involved

 **10:15 - 10:45 AM**